-There are 18 Early Maladaptive Schemas (EMS) – divided into five domains – in Schema Therapy.
-In Part I of this series, we discussed the first nine schemas – schema domains I and II.
-In this article, we continue with an overview of the rest of the Early Maladaptive Schemas – schema domains III, IV, and V. If you’re new to Schema Therapy, we’d advise you to get a quick introduction into the topic before you dive into the specifics of each Early Maladaptive Schema.
+There are 18 Early Maladaptive Schemas – divided into five domains – in Schema Therapy.
+In this article, we’ll discuss the first nine schemas – schema domains one and two.
+If you’re new to Schema Therapy, we’d advise you to get a quick introduction into the topic before you dive into the specifics of each Early Maladaptive Schema.

 Schemas (in general) incorporate our beliefs about ourselves, the world around us, and the world of others.
 These beliefs operate in the background of our awareness, yet they have great influence over our sense of self, our expectations about life, and the quality of our relationships.

 You can think of schemas as frameworks, or structures, through the lens of which we organize and make sense of our life experiences.
 Schemas are not always negative, or maladaptive.
 Still, Young places the focus of his model on EMS.
 From here on, we are going to use the schema and EMS interchangeably.